Photo of Angel Vianna taken at the Carnival of 1929 (1929) by Unidentified photographerPortal MUD - Dance Museum

 Photo of the performance "Procissão dos Navegantes" (1968) by Unidentified photographerPortal MUD - Dance Museum

-Theater and Physical Preparation
+Theater and body training

-The First School in Rio
+The first school in Rio

 Class of the Grupo Teatro do Movimento (1977) by Unidentified photographerPortal MUD - Dance Museum